+Marked Crosswalk Any portion of a roadway distinctly indicated for pedestrian crossing by lines or other markings on the surface.
 Off-Street Bicycle Parking Bicycle parking facility placed on private property and intended to serve a specific property or use.
 On-Street Bicycle Parking Bicycle parking facility placed within the public right-of way, including but not limited to bicycle racks installed on the sidewalk.
 Parkway The portion of a sidewalk used for the purpose of planting and maintaining trees, vegetation, or landscaping.
 Pedestrian Hybrid Beacon A special type of hybrid beacon used to warn and control traffic at an unsignalized location to assist pedestrians in crossing a street or highway at a marked crosswalk.
-Pedestrian Priority Streets Streets that provide access within a 1/4 mile to schools, libraries, parks, senior centers, and major transit stops; and streets that exhibit high levels of pedestrian volumes (200 or more pedestrians an hour during peak periods). ( See Complete Streets Plan §§ 4A.1, 5B.1, Figure 5-1) Private Road A way or place in private ownership and used for vehicular travel by the owner and those having express or implied permission from the owner but not by other members of the public.
+Pedestrian Priority Streets Streets that provide access within a 1/4 mile to schools, libraries, parks, senior centers, and major transit stops; and streets that exhibit high levels of pedestrian volumes (200 or more pedestrians an hour during peak periods).
+(See Complete Streets Plan §§ 4A.1, 5B.1, Figure 5-1) Private Road A way or place in private ownership and used for vehicular travel by the owner and those having express or implied permission from the owner but not by other members of the public.
 (CVC § 490 Road / Roadway Is that portion of a highway improved, designed, or ordinarily used for vehicular travel.
 (CVC § 530) Short-Term Bicycle Parking Bicycle parking for two hours or less.
-Sidewalk The area between a roadway or curb face and property lines.
-"Sidewalk" includes, but is not limited to, curbing, parkways, concrete walkways, driveways, and retaining walls.
-Street / Highway A road that is publicly maintained and open for the use of the public to travel.
-Street and Highway are synonymous.
+The area between a roadway or curb face and property lines "Sidewalk" Sidewalk includes, but is not limited to, curbing, parkways, concrete walkways, driveways, and retaining walls.